It’s no surprise you’ll do anything to get more of it – especially when trying to get an overtired baby to sleep.

 Consistency isn’t always easy – but working consistently is what gets the job done.

-My philosophy – focus on your sleep training attempt and keeping things consistent for 1 week.
-In that 1 week, things will be really hard.
+My philosophy is to focus on your sleep training attempt and keep things consistent for one week.
+In that one week, things will be hard.
 Way harder than you want them to be.
 But you have to focus on success and results.

 Your baby wakes up for only a minute and falls asleep on their own – jump for joy.

-Focus on any little victory and keep focusing on the progress, especially to get you through that first week.
+Focus on any minor victory and keep focusing on the progress, especially to get you through that first week.

 Mistake #3: An Overtired Baby Builds A Sleep Debt That’s Hard To Dig Out Of